mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

 }
 ```

-Here we create an instance of `OtpInteractiveService` to which we supply a `Generator` of type `Hotp` and a `User` as constructor arguments.
+Here we create an instance of `OtpInteractiveService` to which we supply a `Generator` of type `Hotp` and `user` as constructor arguments.
 We also define a `given`, `logger` from `log4cats` which we will use for logging some messages to the console.

 ```scala
 import org.http4s.*